OOI-RCA-APL/ceres/docs/getting-started.md

 ]
 ```

-For simplicity let's say this temperature sensor is running on the our local machine and sending data back on port `4000`.
+For simplicity, let's say this temperature sensor is running on the our local machine and sending data back on port `4000`.
 Our goal is to write these temperature and humidity readings to file in CSV format, separated by day.

 ## Create a Simulator